 Make and assembly line with tortillas, meat, & cheese

-In 12" Non Stick Skillet heat 1 stick butter with 1 – 2 Tbsp oil over medium heat
+In 12" Cast Iron Skillet heat 1 stick butter with 1 – 2 Tbsp oil over medium heat

 Heat tortillas in butter & oil mixture, one at a time, on both sides until soft.
 Move to cutting board and fill with meat and Jack cheese.
 Roll and place in Baking pan.
 Repeat until pan is full.
 Enchiladas should be packed tight.